hadiplur/cb1-wifi-connect/README.md

 Congratulations, you just elevated the CB1 WiFi Connect App to a System App!

+### Location Services

+This app uses the Android Location Services, make sure these are Turned on.
+Also make sure that the App has permission to use Location Services.x

 ## Logging & Debugging

 This application is rather cumbersome to debug, here are some tips to make things a little easier: